termux/termux-gui/Protocol.md

     - FocusChange
     - Touch
     - Gesture: not implemented yet.
 You can detect gestures like pinch yourself with touch events.
     - Text: emits an event every time the text of the View is changed.
-This listener cannot be unset.
   - Parameters:
     - id: The View id.
     - aid: The id of the Activity the View is in.